paulscode/garbageman-vmm/README.md

 ### Should I use "Monitor Base VM Sync" or "Manage Base VM"?

 - **Monitor Base VM Sync (Option 2):** Use this when you want to watch the blockchain sync progress with a live updating display.
 Best for initial sync or checking sync status.
-- **Manage Base VM (Option 3):** Use this for simple start/stop/status controls.
+- **Manage Base VM (Option 3):** Use this for simple start/stop/status controls, or to export the VM for transfer to another system.
 Shows .onion address and current block height when running.
-Good for daily management.
+Good for daily management and creating portable backups.

 Both can start the VM, but Option 2 provides detailed monitoring while Option 3 is quicker for basic operations.